PulipatiSaiGopi/SCT_Prj_03/README.md

 # SCT_Prj_03
 SCT_DS_03-Task3

-Here's a comprehensive overview based on your uploaded dataset files (bank.csv, bank-full.csv, and bank-names.txt) related to a bank marketing campaign prediction task.
+Here's a comprehensive overview of the datasets:

 ---